pboutinaud/SHiVAi/step_by_step/README.md

 - Activate the python environment you've set up for Shivai (e.g. by doing `source ~/shivai_env/bin/activate`, like above)
 - Optionally, you can test if the environment is set up correctly by doing `python3 run_shiva.py --help`.
 This will display all the available options for running Shivai using the `run_shiva.py` script.

+> Notes:\
+> To run Shivai using a scheduler to optimise parallelization and ressources usage, you will need manually split your dataset and feed it to the scheduler with independant calls to `run_shiva.py` with your dataset batches / unitary dataset.
+Check the `--sub_names` and `--sub_list` arguments (using `python run_shiva.py --help`) to send specific datasets from your input folder to Shivai.

 **Example command:**

 1. With available parcellation